gearglow/ReptiliaWithATwist/The List.md

 "Arthur!"
 She called out as they approached.
 "Is everyone okay?"

 "Fine, Molly," he replied.
 "It was the strangest thing.
 By the time we got to the Death Eaters, they were almost all petrified.
 Oh, there were a few left, but none of them even tried to disapparate.
-We managed to catch every single one."
+We managed to catch every single one, aside from whoever conjured that Dark Mark."

 *Did you manage to clear out the anti-apparition stones before the clean-up crew got there?* Elysia asked Robbie over their bond.